This is the second in a series of tutorials on The Photographer's Ephemeris desktop web app.

 The sun and moon azimuth extension lines have two purposes.
 First they are useful for finding the time of alignment of the sun or moon with a particular object or landscape feature: scrubbing the time slider and observing the azimuth extension lines allow you determine alignment visually.
 Many “henge” shots have been planned using this method.

 The second purpose of the azimuth extension line is to show shadow length.
 Shadow length is represented by the thicker dark line that overlays the azimuth extension line (brown for sun, dark blue for moon).
-While holding down shift, scrub the slider through the day to see the shadow length change.
+Scrub the slider through the day to see the shadow length change.
 When the sun shadow falls outside the circle this corresponds to the sun’s being below +6° and the circle turns orange.

-- The sun shadow line over the sun azimuth extension line
+- Sun shadow line over the sun azimuth extension line

-- The sun altitude information in the legend
+- Sun altitude shown in the chart legend

-Next time we’ll get a little bit geeky and look at some more advanced TPE features.
+Next time we’ll get a little bit geeky and look at some more advanced TPE features: Using TPE Desktop Web App, Part 3: Geodetics